gulpjs/gulp/docs/getting-started/1-quick-start.md

 gulp --version
 ```

 Ensure the output matches the screenshot below or you might need to restart the steps in this guide.
+If you are still having problems and your local version is showing a previous version (e.g. `Local version 3.9.1`) then follow the next section 'Create a gulpfile' and then run `gulp --version` again.

 ![Output: CLI version 2.0.1 & Local version 4.0.0][img-gulp-version-command]

 ## Create a gulpfile
 Using your text editor, create a file named gulpfile.js in your project root with these contents: